genesiscommunitysuccess/docs/docs/03_server/07_consolidator/02_basics.md

 In most cases, you will need a lot more than that.
 Let us look at the elements you can use to create a sophisticated, effective Consolidator.

-The empty structure below shows the optional and mandatory code blocks in a single `consolidator` block.
+The empty structure below shows the optional and mandatory code blocks in a single `Consolidator` block.
 Comments are included to provide further information:

 ```kotlin